joseyawovi/SolutionShowcase/replit.md

 This is a French industrial equipment marketplace web application called "Solution 88" that specializes in selling agricultural, construction, and industrial machinery and parts.
 The application provides a comprehensive catalog of equipment with detailed specifications, images, and quote request functionality.
 It features a modern React frontend with a Node.js/Express backend and uses PostgreSQL with Drizzle ORM for data persistence.

+## Recent Updates (2025-01-06)
+- **Complete Visual Redesign**: Implemented a professional industrial color palette matching the Solution 88 logo
+- **Brand Integration**: Added the official Solution 88 logo to the navigation header
+- **Industrial Color Scheme**: Updated to use orange (#FF9500), dark gray (#4A4A4A), and industrial grays
+- **Professional Images**: Replaced all equipment and parts images with high-quality, professional industrial machinery photos
+- **Enhanced Hero Section**: Redesigned with industrial gradient backgrounds and improved typography
+- **Contact Page Redesign**: Updated with industrial dark theme and improved visual hierarchy

 # User Preferences

 Preferred communication style: Simple, everyday language.